-Altitude: 511 m asl
+Altitude: 511 m a.s.l.

 Particularly interesting: In 1932, the area was hit by high unemployment and public administration undertook an experiment, in which they paid out the money as complementary currency called "Wörgler Schilling".
 The experiment succeeded, flow of money and economy were revitalized.
 Today, in the town centre there are still some ancient farms, representing a contrast to other buildings which are more modern.
 Particularly worth to be visited is the Kanzler-Biener road.